-The Fighter, a brilliant novel set against the dark and desolate backdrop of the Mississippi Delta, where Jack the Jaw, a washed-up bare-knuckle fighter, battles against decades of booze and drug abuse as he returns home to try and save all he has lost.
+Critically-acclaimed novelist Michael Farris Smith delivers again with The Fighter, a powerful and resonant novel of violence and tenderness, the past and the present, and the impact of the unexpected, set against the mythic backdrop of the Mississippi Delta, where Jack Boucher, a washed-up bare-knuckle fighter, battles against decades of booze and drug abuse as he returns to try and save all he has lost.

 But in a single twisted night he is derailed.
 Hijacked by a no-good harmonica player out to settle a score, Jack loses the money that will clear his debt with Big Momma Sweet, the queen of Delta vice, whose deep backwoods playground offers sin to all those willing to pay.
 Yet this same chain of events introduces an unlikely savior in the form of a sultry, tattooed carnival worker.
 Guided by what she calls her “church of coincidence,” Annette pushes Jack toward redemption in her own free-spirited way, only to discover that the world of Big Momma Sweet is filled with savage danger.

 Damaged by regret, crippled by twenty-five years of fists and elbows, heartbroken at his own betrayals, Jack is forced to step into the fighting pit one last time, the stakes nothing less than life or death.

 Forthcoming from Lee Boudreaux Books in early 2018.
 More information is coming soon.